ColinConduff/SpartanWeightLiftingLog-iOSApp/README.md

 * UIPicker was used for selecting an exercise's associated body region

 * Users can edit many-to-many relationships by toggling checked rows in UITableViews
     * Groups and Workouts have a many-to-many relationship
     * Workouts and Exercises have a many-to-many relationship

+Screenshots are available at https://github.com/ColinConduff/SpartanWeightLiftingLog-iOSApp/wiki

 Note: This is mainly meant as a learning exercise.
 I would greatly appreciate feedback.